microsoft/vscode-docs/docs/languages/python.md

 ## Testing

-The Python extension supports [testing](/docs/python/testing.md) with unittest and pytest.
+The Python extension supports [testing](/docs/python/testing.md) with Python's built-in unittest framework and pytest.

-To run tests, you enable one of the frameworks in settings.
-Each framework also has specific settings, such as arguments that identify paths and patterns for test discovery.
+In order to run tests, you must enable one of the supported testing frameworks in the settings of your project.
+Each framework has its own specific settings, such as arguments for identifying the paths and patterns for test discovery.

-Once discovered, VS Code provides a variety of commands (on the Status Bar, the Command Palette, and elsewhere) to run and debug tests, including the ability to run individual test files and individual methods.
+Once the tests have been discovered, VS Code provides a variety of commands (on the Status Bar, the Command Palette, and elsewhere) to run and debug tests.
+These commands also allow you to run individual test files and methods

 ## Configuration